 Once you find the right property manager the next step is to sign a Form 6 which contractually binds them to manage your property at a set fee for a period of time (typically 6-12 months).
 The typical fee for property management is 8.5% of your annual rental income.

-If you already have a rental property in Queensland, and having issues with your property manager contact our sister company Key to Rentals on +61 75574 1331.
+If you already have a rental property in Queensland, and having issues with your property manager contact us +61 75574 1331.
 Or if you are looking to invest in property through Key to Australia, we provide a full turnkey investment property including property management.

 If you purchase a property through Key to Australia and the land and build has come close to completion we advertise for a tenant, show them through the property, complete a background check and setup a tenancy agreement.
 So, from day one you will have a quality tenant paying you your rental income.